 About this release

 This release by Public Health Scotland (PHS) is the annual update of suicide statistics on the Scottish Public Health Observatory (ScotPHO) website.
-It is based on information on deaths from suicide registered in Scotland in 2019.
-The publication is released on the same day as National Records of Scotland publish their 2019 suicide statistics.
+It is based on information from National Records of Scotland (NRS) on deaths from suicide registered in 2020.
+The publication is released on the same day as NRS publish their 2020 suicide statistics.

-- The highest rate of suicide occurs in the 45 – 54 age group for both males and females.
+- The highest crude rate of suicide for males occurs in the 35 – 44 age group and for females in the 45 – 54 age group.

 1 Rates are based on the new WHO coding rules.
 See ‘Background’ section for more information.

 2 The age groups 0-14 and 85+ years are excluded from the chart to protect patient confidentiality.

 - There is a known link between deprivation and suicide.
 The probable suicide rate (both crude and age-sex standardised) in the period 2016 - 2020 was three and a half times higher in the most deprived areas compared to the least deprived areas.

 ‘Probable suicides’ refers to deaths from intentional self-harm and events of undetermined intent.
 The latter category includes cases where it is not clear whether the death is a suicide.
 However, it is understood that the majority of deaths of this type are actually suicides, and therefore they have been included in this report.